dogwaddle/CreativeProductivityGuide/README.md

   * Yes - Next
   * No - Benefits of each of those
 * No - Provide Link to Exersie Model that lays out the Rules, concepts and science behind them

+# Idea 5
+10/3/19

+Organized it in a Strategy vs Tactics format.
+Each section would involve a set of strategys for improvement, then within each section would be a set of tactics for achieving said.
+[Startegy vs Tactics Diffen](https://www.diffen.com/difference/Strategy_vs_Tactic)